May 31, 2008

 Documents released by Harmon contained false and defamatory allegations, the estate has also said.

-Circuit Court judge recently ruled that Harmon violated a court order not to disclose estate information.
+A Circuit Court judge recently ruled that Harmon violated a court order not to disclose estate information.
 The court also said that Harmon did not act in bad faith since he was acting on advice of his lawyer.

 For Goemans, the Harmon case underscores the estate's clout in Hawaii's legal community and the difficulties of opposing it.
 Goemans said his client has run up about $20,000 in legal bills.